Snater/CLNDR2/README.md

 year: Date

 // An array of Date objects representing the years of the current page,
-// particularly useful if `pagination.scope` is set to `year` and
+// particularly useful if `year` `pagination` is configured and its `size` is
-// `pagination.size` is greater than 1.
-In that case, use this property
+// greater than 1.
+In that case, use this property to loop over the years and
-// to loop over the years and render the months per year, i.e.
+// render the months per year, i.e.
 // ```
 // years.forEach((year, yearIndex) => {
 //   ... items[yearIndex].forEach(month => ...) ...